scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 the Python-only code with compiled code, fixing some long-standing limitations and enabling further developments in backends :cite:`pivarski2020awkward`.

-Scikit-HEP was becoming a "toolset", a collection of packages that worked together instead of a "toolkit" like ROOT, which is one monopackage that tries to provide everything :cite:`Rodrigues:2020syo`.
+Scikit-HEP had become a reasonably popular "toolset" for HEP analysis in Python, a collection of packages that worked together, instead of a "toolkit" like ROOT, which is one monopackage that tries to provide everything :cite:`Rodrigues:2020syo`.
 A toolset is more natural in the Python ecosystem, where we have good packaging tools and many existing